hapify/generator/TEMPLATING.md

     - `hasLabel` (boolean): Denotes if the model has at least one label field.
     - `hasNullable` (boolean): Denotes if the model has at least one nullable field.
     - `hasMultiple` (boolean): Denotes if the model has at least one multiple field.
-    - `hasImportant` (boolean): Denotes if the model has at least one important field.
+    - `hasEmbedded` (boolean): Denotes if the model has at least one embedded field.
     - `hasSearchable` (boolean): Denotes if the model has at least one searchable field.
     - `hasSortable` (boolean): Denotes if the model has at least one sortable field.
     - `hasPrivate` (boolean): Denotes if the model has at least one private field.